Peter Weir: 2000s

-In 2003, Weir returned to period drama with Master and Commander: The Far Side of the World, starring Russell Crowe.
-A screen adaptation from various episodes in Patrick O'Brian's blockbuster adventure series set during the Napoleonic Wars, it was well received by critics, but only mildly successful with mainstream audiences.
-Despite another nomination for Best Picture and winning two Oscars—for frequent collaborator Russell Boyd's cinematography and for sound effects editing—the film's box office success was moderate ($93 million at the North American box office).
-The film grossed slightly better overseas, gleaning an additional $114 million.
+In 2003, Weir returned to period dramas with Master and Commander: The Far Side of the World, starring Russell Crowe.
+A screen adaptation from various episodes in Patrick O'Brian's blockbuster adventure series set during the Napoleonic Wars, the film was well received by critics, but only mildly successful with mainstream audiences.
+The film was nominated for Best Picture and won two Oscars—for frequent collaborator Russell Boyd's cinematography and for sound effects editing.
+While it underperformed at the North American box office and grossed $93 million, it had grossed slightly better overseas, gleaning an additional $118 million.

+Weir had developed several other projects in the 2000s that never came to fruition, including an adaptation of The War Magician with actor Tom Cruise, an adaptation of Robert Kurson's novel Shadow Divers, early development of a proposed Shantaram film starring Johnny Depp, and an adaptation of William Gibson's sci-fi novel Pattern Recognition.

 2010s

-Weir wrote and directed his next film, The Way Back (2010), a historical epic about escapees from a Soviet gulag, which was generally well received critically but not a financial success.
+In 2010, Weir resurfaced with the historical epic The Way Back, about escapees from a Soviet gulag.
+The film, while generally well-received critically, was not a financial success.

-Following The Way Back, Weir did not work on any more projects.
-As years passed, without an official announcement, he started to be described as "retired".
+In 2012, it was reported that Weir would direct his own adapted script of Jennifer Egan's gothic thriller The Keep the following year and shoot in Europe.
+Weir described the project as, "Basically, ... a studio-shoot movie."
+As the years passed, however, without an official announcement, he started to be described as "retired".

 2020s

 Speaking in July 2022, speculating about Weir's unannounced retirement, Ethan Hawke said, "I think [Weir] lost interest in movies.
 He really enjoyed that work when he didn't have actors giving him a hard time.
 Russell Crowe and Johnny Depp broke him."

 In November 2022, Weir received an Academy Honorary Award from the Academy of Motion Picture Arts and Sciences.

 On the occasion of this award, he also gave his first interview in many years, to The Sydney Morning Herald.
 In the interview, he said Hawke's quote "must have been taken out of context.
 I find it puzzling."
 However, Weir confirmed his retirement, saying that "for film directors, like volcanoes, there are three major stages: active, dormant and extinct.
-I think I’ve reached the latter!
-Another generation is out there calling “action” and “cut” and good luck to them."
+I think I've reached the latter!
+Another generation is out there calling 'action' and 'cut' and good luck to them."
 He stated that he has enjoyed visiting ancient ruins and battlefields and diving on the WWII shipwrecks of the Truk Lagoon during his retirement.